-Like most organisations locally and nationally our activities since mid-March have been severely restricted.
+Like most organisations locally and nationally our activities since March last year have been severely restricted.
 We have tried to keep the Fairtrade message alive with articles in the local press, the town council magazine and the library newsletter.
 Fairtrade farmers and producers are particularly in need of our support at the present time due to both the direct effects of the current pandemic and the consequent economic effects.
-On Saturday July 11th we were given an update by Mike Gidney of the Fairtrade Foundation at a ‘virtual conference’ organised by the Suffolk Association of Local Authorities (SAFT) – see below.
+Kenya, where we have close links, has been badly hit.

 In February, in co-operation with other Fairtrade towns in Suffolk, we had organised a link between Patrick Kaberia, our contact in Kenya, and Suffolk schools.
 As the schools had to be closed because of the pandemic it was not practical to go ahead with this.
 Now that they are open again and things are gradually getting back to normal, we have fixed a new date for the link – Wednesday 13 October.

 The link is being co-ordinated by the Suffolk Association of Fairtrade Towns (SAFT) and will form part of a special ‘one off’ Suffolk Fairtrade Fortnight to be held from 9 – 22 October.
 It is hoped that the nine Fairtrade Towns in Suffolk will organise the type of activities that they normally hold during the February/March Fortnight.
 Plans for Felixstowe are at an early stage but will probably include a competition and activities for children.